U.S. Postal Service:

 Recommendations for Executive Action

-Comments: The Postal Service responded to our report by stating that it did not believe this recommendation would significantly affect the PRC's review process, improve the quality of USPS's business decisions, or assure that promotions yield positive financial results.
-However, the PRC agreed with the recommendation and stated that it welcomes the opportunity to evaluate USPS's data-collection and analysis efforts for promotions.
-USPS stated in its 720 response that it has developed methods and processes to monitor the financial performance of past promotions and will provide this information to the PRC as part of future requests for promotions.
-To date, USPS has not provided additional data or analysis related to its promotions to the PRC, so the recommendation remains open.
+Comments: The U.S. Postal Service (USPS) responded to report by stating that it did not believe this recommendation would significantly affect the Postal Regulatory Commission's (PRC) review process, improve the quality of USPS's business decisions, or assure that promotions yield positive financial results.
+USPS has stated that it is developing methods and processes to monitor the financial performance of past promotions and will provide this information to the PRC as part of future requests for promotions.
+However, to date, USPS has not provided additional data or analysis related to its promotions to the PRC, so the recommendation remains open.
+The PRC agreed with the recommendation and stated that it welcomes the opportunity to evaluate USPS's data-collection and analysis efforts for promotions.

 Recommendation: Because USPS faces a deteriorating financial situation, and to help ensure that future promotions generate net revenue for USPS, the Postmaster General should direct staff to provide specific datacollection methods and analytical processes for estimating the net financial results of promotions to PRC as part of USPS's request for PRC approval of all promotions.